SOAP over Java Message Service 1.0 - Test Assertions

 Test Assertion ID Description Testcases

-Conformance-1000 A conforming implementation MUST work with Java Message Service (JMS) 1.1 [Java Message Service].
+Conformance-1000 A conforming implementation MUST work with JMS. untestable by test cases.

-Conformance-1002 Conforming implementations MUST implement all the requirements of [URI Scheme for JMS].
+Conformance-1002 Conforming implementations MUST implement all the requirements of the JMS URI. untestable by test cases.

 Protocol-2011 A fault MUST be generated with subcode unrecognizedBindingVersion if the value of the soapjms:bindingVersion property does not match the fixed value. test1001 test1101